 2. Delete Small or Inconsequential Responsibilities

 The longer your job history, the longer your resume gets because the bullet points from your old jobs keep adding up.
 To avoid that, prune bullet points from your previous jobs that are no longer relevant to your current job title.
 This includes skills, tasks, and sometimes achievements in your bullet points that are no longer current.
-For example, as a sales clerk you may have checked inventory every night before the store closes but as a regional manager, that task is not something you can use to win over a potential employer, nor is it necessarily job-level appropriate.
+For example, you may have educational background in office management but that doesn’t mean you have to include tasks like checking the inventory every night before the store closes.
+As a would be manager, that task is not something you can use to win over a potential employer, nor is it necessarily job-level appropriate.

 3. Irrelevant Jobs